Car bomb kills south Yemeni separatist fighters in Aden | Law-Order

 Car bomb kills south Yemeni separatist fighters in Aden

-Riyadh is leading a military coalition fighting to oust the Iranian-aligned Houthi movement that controls much of north Yemen and the capital Sanaa and restore the internationally recognized government of President Abd-Rabbu Mansour Hadi.
+Riyadh is leading a military coalition fighting to oust the Iranian-aligned Houthi movement that controls much of north Yemen and the capital Sanaa, and restore the internationally recognised government of President Abd-Rabbu Mansour Hadi.
 On Dec.
 30, at least 22 people were killed and dozens wounded in an attack on Aden airport moments after a plane landed with members of the new cabinet.
-The coalition blamed the Houthi movement, which denied responsibility.
+The coalition blamed the Houthi movement, who denied responsibility.

 The power-sharing deal ended a standoff that had triggered clashes in Aden and complicated United Nations efforts to broker a permanent ceasefire in the overall conflict.
 The war has killed more than 100,000 people and caused the world's largest humanitarian crisis.